betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 the main meeting and the breakout rooms (which to be honest isn't too different from real-world breakout rooms).

+It turns out that the current implementation of breakout rooms in Zoom is fairly limited in that the host *must* decide which attendees go into which rooms.
+For large numbers of attendees there is an automated *random* assignment but there is no way for attendees to leave one breakout room and join another or to have different breakout rooms representing wholly different activity and allow attendees to decide for themselves which room (e.g. activity) they want to go to.
+The rooms have a specific time limit and when the time is up, they are all ended and everyone is re-joined to the main meeting.

 ### <a name='virtual-background'>Virtual background</a>

 A virtual background is an image (some products also support short video loops)